-Virgin Creek is a 1.4 mile moderately trafficked out and back trail located near Fort Bragg, CA that features beautiful wild flowers and is good for all skill levels.
+Virgin Creek is a 1.4 mile moderately trafficked out and back trail located near Fort Bragg, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Approximately 1.5 miles north of Pudding Creek (the north boundary of Fort Bragg) there is a wide pull off on the right hand shoulder of Highway 1.
 Take care crossing highway 1 to the west side of the highway where there is a gap in the fence.
 This is the trail head.